guerrerocarlos/packtpub-slack-robot/README.md

     coffee automatic_sending.coffee

-  6. Add the bot to the channel/group you want it to be, write something and take note of the ChannelID
+  6. Add the bot to the channel/group you want it to be, write something in that channel and take note of the ChannelID in the bot log
-  7. configure that ChannelID in config.js
+  7. Configure that ChannelID in config.js
   8. Execute the script:

     coffee automatic_sending.coffee